The world's smartest people analytics tool

 Could a simple two-page list of adjectives help determine the best candidate for a job?
 For employers who use the Culture Index Survey, the answer seems to be yes.

-More than 65% of employers use assessments during the interviewing process, according to Talent Board's 2021 Candidate Experience Research Report.
+More than 65% of employers use assessments during the interviewing process, according to Talent Board's 2021 Global Candidate Experience Benchmark Research Report1.
 And with more and more companies relying on pre-employment tests to hire top talent, it’s crucial to know if they work.

 So whether you’re a candidate asked to take the Culture Index Survey, or you’re a hiring manager using it during interviews, this article is for you.
-Below, we’ll go over everything you need to know about the Culture Index.
-Plus, we’ll go over some Culture Index alternatives backed by science.
+Below, we’ll go over key features of the Culture Index.
+Plus, we’ll explore some Culture Index alternatives that are backed by science.

 Table of contents